ypcrts/fqdn/README.rst

 |License Status| |Build Status| |Coverage Status| |Latest PyPI Version|
 |Downloads| |Monthly Downloads|

-This package validates Fully Qualified Domain Names (FQDNs) conformant to the Internet Engineering Task Force specification [#spec]_.
-The design intent is to validate that a string would be traditionally acceptable as a public Internet hostname to RFC-conformant software, which is a strict subset of the logic in modern web browsers like Mozilla Firefox and Chromium that determines whether make a DNS lookup [#letsencrypt]_.
-Configuration options can relax contraints so that short hostnames without periods or others with underscores will be valid.
+This package validates Fully Qualified Domain Names (FQDNs) conforming to the Internet Engineering Task Force specification [#spec]_.
+The design intent is to validate that a string would be traditionally acceptable as a public Internet hostname to RFC-conforming software, which is a strict subset of the logic in modern web browsers like Mozilla Firefox and Chromium that determines whether make a DNS lookup [#letsencrypt]_.
+Configuration options can relax constraints so that short hostnames without periods or others with underscores will be valid.
 These relaxations are closer to how modern web browsers work [#browsers]_ .